kettle-7/platypuss/cordectropuss/www/tos.md

   have to because it's quite annoying to try and do.
 I don't have any reason to look at your email address either, it's stored safely in a database.
-The only reason I collect it at all is so that I can try to prevent people from making lots of accounts (you can just use another email address but that's annoying for most people).
-I don't share your address with anyone.
+The only reason I collect it at all is so that I can try to prevent people from making lots of accounts (you can just use another e-mail address but that's enough to deter most people).
+I don't share your e-mail address with anyone.
 - Your password: I can't see your password.
 It's encrypted on the client side (in your browser before you click the Sign In button) so I can't actually see it, I can only see a jumble of letters that is generated that is nearly